 With the development of insulin resistance and insulin being ineffective at bringing blood glucose down, eventually, the blood glucose will rise too high.

-In another person-someone on the keto diet for few months and who burns fat for energy only small insulin amounts are being pulsed to keep the sugar stable.
+In another person-someone on the keto diet for a few months and who burns fat for energy only small insulin amounts are being pulsed to keep the sugar stable.
 This person is no longer insulin resistant.

-However, is probably insulin sensitive and need small insulin amounts to maintain the sugar in check.
+However, is probably insulin sensitive and needs small insulin amounts to maintain the sugar in check.
 Therefore people need to check their fasting insulin with an FBG test.
 Although doctors do not check this, patients can ask for that to be done.

 If despite the information above mentioned people still do not understand the rising blood sugar on the low-carb diet.
 Also if one’s blood sugar continues to rise higher even throughout the day, there might be a potential problem.